VisarDomi/content-enhancer/README.md

 - There is also an info button for nh manga, on the bottom left (50vw, 50vh)

 ## TODO:
-- make the info button show the correct href using the Intersection Observer API
 - use localstorage to mark clicked videos and chapters
 - show 5 chapters on the manga thumbnails, and go directly to level 3 if clicked
 - change the final merge to use OOP